AppleJuiceStudios/LD46/README.md

 You must defend against the intruders longing for your main power supply.
 For this you can use the mighty IoT.
 Open and close doors, hack into smart speakers, distract enemies with wall panels, or even control a vacuum robot.

 But how long will you be able to keep yourself alive?
 How high will you be able to calculate those prime numbers?
-Find out now!
+Find out [here!](https://kamino.space/ld46/)